-New volunteers are required to go through an agency orientation before starting.
-The Volunteer Coordinator will present the orientation.
-The program's volunteer representative will delineate job duties and responsibilities in accordance with the job position assigned to the volunteer, introduce the volunteer to staff members and review all relevant Program policies and procedures with the new volunteers.
+New volunteers will be provided orientation and training for the volunteer position if that is a requirement of the position.
+Orientation and supervision will be conducted at the program level.
+The program's supervising staff will delineate job duties and responsibilities in accordance with the job position assigned to the volunteer, introduce the volunteer to staff members and review all relevant Program policies and procedures with the new volunteers.